becem-gharbi/nuxt-auth/docs/usage/composables.md

 ## `useAuth`

-The module provides a `useAuth` composable, which equips you the user with a comprehensive set of functions for managing authentication seamlessly within your project.
+The module provides a `useAuth` composable, which equips you with a comprehensive set of functions for managing authentication seamlessly within your project.

 ::: warning Important
 - Please note that `redirect.passwordReset` option is required in order to enable password reset.